core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 An endpoint can eventually exhaust its own Sender Sequence Number, which is incremented for each new message including a Partial IV.
 This is the case for group requests, Observe notifications {{RFC7641}} and, optionally, any other response.

-If an implementation's integers supports wrapping addition, the implementation MUST detect a wrap-around of the Sender Sequence Number value and treat those as exhausted.
+If an implementation's integers support wrapping addition, the implementation MUST detect a wrap-around of the Sender Sequence Number value and treat those as exhausted.

 Upon exhausting its own Sender Sequence Number, the endpoint MUST NOT transmit further messages for that group until it has derived a new Sender Context, to avoid reusing nonces with the same keys.